The Sabbath

 The seventh day Sabbath of the fourth Commandment is the only part of the Ten Commandments that is held in contention by the majority of the Christian world.

-Most believe that the Sabbath remains in principle, but the day has been changed from the seventh day to the first day, i.e. Sunday, calling it the Christian sabbath.
+Most believe that the Sabbath remains in principle, only that the day has been changed from the seventh day to the first day, i.e. Sunday, calling it the Christian sabbath.

 A minority of Christians observe the seventh day Sabbath, claiming that there is no Scriptural authority for Sunday sacredness.